Long before he was a contender for the US presidency, Donald Trump was America's most famous and colourful billionaire.

-Mr Trump shifted his family's business from residential units in Brooklyn and Queens to glitzy Manhattan projects, transforming the rundown Commodore Hotel into the Grand Hyatt and erecting the most famous Trump property, the 68-storey Trump Tower on Fifth Avenue.
+Shifting his family's business from residential units in Brooklyn and Queens to glitzy Manhattan projects, Mr Trump transformed the rundown Commodore Hotel into the Grand Hyatt and erected the most famous Trump property, the 68-storey Trump Tower on Fifth Avenue.
 Other properties bearing the famous name followed - Trump Place, Trump World Tower, Trump International Hotel and Tower, and so on.
 There are Trump Towers in Mumbai, Istanbul and the Philippines.

-Mr Trump also developed hotels and casinos, an arm of the business that has led to four bankruptcy filings (for the businesses, not personal bankruptcy).
+And Mr Trump developed hotels and casinos, an arm of the business that has led to four bankruptcy filings (for the businesses, not personal bankruptcy).

-Mr Trump also built an empire in the entertainment business.
+He also built an empire in the entertainment business.
 From 1996 until 2015, he was an owner in the Miss Universe, Miss USA, and Miss Teen USA beauty pageants.
 In 2003, he debuted an NBC reality television show called The Apprentice, in which contestants competed for a shot at a management job within Mr Trump's organisation.
-He hosted the show for 14 seasons, and claimed in a financial disclosure form that he was paid a total of $213m by the network during the show's run.
+He hosted the show for 14 seasons, and said in a financial disclosure form that he had been paid a total of $213m by the network during the show's run.

 The husband and father

-Trump has been married three times, though his most famous wife was his first - Ivana Zelnickova, a Czech athlete and model.
+Mr Trump has been married three times, though his most famous wife was his first - Ivana Zelnickova, a Czech athlete and model.
 The couple had three children - Donald Jr, Ivanka and Eric - before they filed for divorce in 1990.
 The ensuing court battle made for numerous stories in the tabloid press.
-Those stories included allegations that Trump was abusive towards Ivana, though she later downplayed the incidents.
+Those stories included allegations that he was abusive towards Ivana, though she later downplayed the incidents.

 He married actress Marla Maples in 1993.
-They had a daughter named Tiffany together before divorcing in 1999.
-He married his current wife Melania Knauss, a model, in 2005, and the couple have one son, Barron William Trump.
+They had a daughter named Tiffany before divorcing in 1999.
+He married his current wife, Slovenian model Melania Knauss, in 2005, and the couple have one son, Barron William Trump.

 His children from his first marriage now help run Trump Organization, though he is still chief executive.
 Ivanka, his eldest daughter, followed her dad to the White House, where she and her husband, Jared Kushner, serve as senior advisers.